AninditaBasu/writing-technically/docs/index-thoughts.rst

 Thoughts
 ==========

-Opinions, observations, and WhatIfs

 .. raw:: html

    <hr/>

-A sharing of notes that this elf hopes will spark ruminations, discussions, and construction-destructions.

 .. toctree::
-    :caption: Thoughts
+    :caption: A sharing of notes that this elf hopes will spark ruminations, discussions, and construction-destructions.
     :maxdepth: 1

     thoughts-dita-without-dita.md